 In addition to long-term recovery support services, the LAP offers three additional forms of free counseling to the entire membership: Career, Credit and other Short-term Counseling.
-Demand for all forms of these short-term services continued to be strong during 2006, with a total of 277 attorneys requesting this short-term assistance.
-This component of service will be expanded during 2007 to include eight-week career transition support groups in Los Angeles and San Francisco.
+Demand for all forms of these short-term services continued to be strong during 2007, with a total of 274 attorneys requesting this short-term assistance.